P0RTAKAL/qtech-logistics-app/README.md

 - Distance and duration calculations
 - Lightweight integration

+If the routing service is unavailable, the application falls back to a direct line between the pickup and delivery locations, allowing the tracking flow to remain functional.

 ### Tracking Service

 Since no backend service was provided, shipment tracking is simulated through a dedicated tracking service.